GeorgeMilonas/DSML/README.md

 # Data Science / Machine Learning

-For this Python project, the goal is to implement classes that can be called from the main function to simplify the process of DS/ML tasks.
+For this Python project, the goal is to implement classes that can be called from a main entry point in order to simplify the process of DS/ML tasks.

 # Folder Structure